MitchTODO/SmartGate-IOS-App/README.md

 ## Issues

-Two issues messy code and lack of security.
+Two issues, messy code and lack of security.

 I will be updating this project in the upcoming months.
 Time of writing: 3/24/19